qaware/cloud-computing-th-rosenheim/11-observability/uebung/README.md

 Mimir is a time series storage that can be connected to Grafana.

-### Grafana Agent
+### Alloy

-Grafana Agent periodically scrapes metrics from known endpoints and sends it to Grafana Mimir.
+Alloy periodically scrapes metrics from known endpoints and sends it to Grafana Mimir.

 ### Tempo